 The answer’s not simple, because different insurers have different ideas about how a speed awareness course affects insurance.

 Admiral focuses on the fact that you were caught speeding, so it will probably increase your premiums.
-On the other hand, insurers like Churchill think the benefits of the course outweigh the fact that the driver broke the speed limit.
+On the other hand, insurers think the benefits of the course outweigh the fact that the driver broke the speed limit.
 But overall, you’ll probably find most insurers don’t hike premiums.

 Even if you’re with an insurer which does link your speed awareness course and car insurance premiums, the amount to which your premiums might be affected will depend partly on how long you’ve been driving and whether you’ve established a good record.
 Of course, if you have been caught speeding after driving for 20 years with not a single mistake, that’s a very different thing from being caught just a few months after getting your licence.
 So other factors will be taken into consideration too.